|

 Using too much glue: In miniature work, less is always more.
 Excess glue squeezes out, creates messy joints, and takes longer to dry.
 Not allowing proper cure time: Just because glue feels dry doesn't mean it's fully cured.
 Premature handling can weaken bonds.
 Wrong glue for the material: Metal pieces won't stay attached with white glue, and super glue will fog clear plastic windows.
 Skipping test applications: Always test new adhesives on scrap materials before using them on your actual project.
 Building Your Beginner's Glue Kit You don't need every adhesive right away.
 Start with these essentials:

 Storage and Safety TipsStore adhesives according to package directions, typically in cool, dry places away from direct sunlight.
 Keep caps tightly closed to prevent drying out.
 Always work in well-ventilated areas, especially with super glue and E6000.
 Keep adhesive remover on hand for accidents, and never force dried-out glue bottles—replace them instead.
 Final ThoughtsThe right adhesive makes miniature projects easier, stronger, and more enjoyable.
 While the variety of options seems daunting at first, you'll quickly develop preferences as you gain experience.
 Start with basic adhesives, experiment with different materials, and don't be afraid to try new products.
 Soon you'll instinctively know which glue to reach for, and your miniature creations will be built to last for generations.
 Remember: in the miniature world, precision matters.
 Taking time to choose the correct adhesive and apply it carefully produces professional-looking results that make all the difference in your dollhouse projects.
 Download the free printable MSO Miniature Maker's Glue Reference Guide Cassi ~ Founder of My Small Obsession Your browser does not support viewing this document.
 Click here to download the document.
+Lighting is one of those dollhouse upgrades that beginners love the idea of but often avoid because… wires.
+But here’s the thing—you don’t need to be an electrician to pull it off.
+With a little planning and the right supplies, wiring your dollhouse can be just as rewarding as decorating it.
+Let’s walk through it step by step, without the overwhelm.

 Why Lighting Matters Lighting transforms a dollhouse.
 Instead of a static display, your tiny rooms suddenly live.
 The kitchen feels warm, the parlor looks cozy, and a chandelier makes a statement.
 Without lights, a dollhouse is a pretty scene.
 With lights, it’s a story.
 Start Simple: Fixtures Without FearBefore we get into wiring, here are your low-stress starter options: